rocBLAS programming guide#

 , rocblas_set_matrix()

-If the user creates a stream, they are responsible for destroying it with hipStreamDestroy()
+If you create a stream, you are responsible for destroying it using hipStreamDestroy()

 .
 If the handle